vojtechruz/vojtechruzicka-blog/src/posts/staticman/index.md

 # Setup

 ## Granting Github access
 The first thing you need to do is to grant Staticman privileges to access your Github repo.
-Go to `Settings → Collaborators` section of your repository and add `staticman` as a collaborator.
+Go to `Settings → Collaborators` section of your repository and add `staticmanapp` as a collaborator.

 ![Staticman Collaborators Setup](staticman-collaborators.jpg)